Independent Student Company I Wars of Independence

 Monument to Captain Zolt and student soldiers

-Located in the town of Sloka in Jurmala by the Gulf of Riga in the dunes of Kaugurciems.
+Located in the city of Jurmala, Sloka, on the Gulf of Riga, in the Kaugurciems dunes.

-The memorial was erected in 1934, destroyed during the Soviet occupation, and restored in 1989.
-In the morning of May 18, 1919, a battle took place in Kaugurciems between the Latvian national force, the company led by Captain Paul Zolt (~ 145 men) and the Red Army troops.
-The event is special in that the fight took place in the most unfavorable conditions, demonstrating military courage and faith in the Latvian state.
+The memorial was erected in 1934, destroyed during the Soviet occupation, but restored in 1989.
+In Kaugurciems, on the morning of May 18, 1919, a battle took place between the Latvian National Force, a company led by Captain Paulis Zolts (~145 men), and the Red Army troops.
+The event is special in that the battle took place in the most adverse conditions, demonstrating military courage and faith in the Latvian state.

-During the night before the battle, a storm broke out and the positions and weapons were blown up with sand.
-In addition, inappropriate ammunition was received.
-As the opponent attacked, Captain Zolta's soldiers counterattacked at a crucial time, using rifles and winning the victory.
+During the night before the battle, a storm broke out, and sand covered the positions and weapons.
+In addition, inadequate ammunition was received.
+When the enemy attacked, Captain Zolts' soldiers counterattacked at the decisive moment, using rifle bayonets and winning the victory.

-Zolt was an experienced Latvian officer who participated in the Russian-Japanese, World War I and Latvian War of Independence.
-His brother was also a soldier, while his son was a paramedic in the Latvian Legion of the German Army during World War II and fell, removing a severely wounded soldier.
+Zolts was an experienced Latvian officer who had participated in the Russo-Japanese War, World War I, and the Latvian War of Independence.
+His brother was also a soldier, while his son, as a medical student during World War II, was a medic in the Latvian Legion of the German army, and fell while carrying a seriously wounded soldier from his positions.

-Today you can see a memorial site created on the battlefield.
-It is surrounded by a beautiful seaside forest and the sea, allowing you to explore history in a pleasant environment.
+Today, you can visit a memorial site built on the site of the battle.
+Nearby, there is a beautiful seaside forest and the sea, allowing you to learn about history in a pleasant environment.

 Oskars Kalpaks Museum and Memorial Site “Airītes”